-Y-Brush is the best mouthpiece toothbrush that I have seen and tested to date.
+Y-Brush is one of the best mouthpiece toothbrushes that I have seen and tested to date.

-The brushing results were surprisingly good.
+The brushing results are surprisingly good.
 It is a better option than not brushing at all, but it is not quite good enough to replace your regular toothbrush, yet.

 It shows promise.
 With some revisions, a 10 second toothbrush may well be the future.